File For Unemployment

 - Instead, it is a statement providing a possible weekly benefit amount and an overall maximum benefit amount should you be eligible.

-- The maximum length of benefits is typically 26 weeks, but the federal CARES Act has added 13 weeks, for a total of 39 weeks.
+- The maximum length of benefits is typically 26 weeks.

 If there are issues on your claim, a DWD Claims Investigator will review those and contact you or your employer if additional information is needed.
 This could take longer than 21 days.